williamgilpin/portbalance/README.md

 Installation Notes:

 Only Python 3 is currently supported, due to limitations on API availability.
-The following packages are required and may be installed
+The following packages are required and may be installed:

 + numpy
 + matplotlib